Liyan06/MiniCheck/README.md

 ## Citation

-If you found the benchmark useful, please consider citing our work.
+If you found our work useful, please consider citing our work.
 ```{bibtex}
 @misc{tang2024minicheck,
       title={MiniCheck: Efficient Fact-Checking of LLMs on Grounding Documents},